Preparing to Sell

 I use a multi-pronged marketing approach via realtor-to realtor marketing, social media blasts, and print media.

 I ask my clients to fill out a seller’s survey before I walk through the property to help me quickly understand their needs during a stressful time.
+For questions on how Listing agents are compensated, you can read NAR’s synopsis here.

 If you would like to get a ballpark estimate on your home value via a CMA (competitive market analysis) Click here for a free CMA of your home value.